 They returned and carried the body of Bergþór down to Haukadalur and the farmer had him buried north of the graveyard; it has since been called Bergþórsleiði or the Grave of Bergþór.

 (I translated parts of this folklore into English from Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason.
-Parts which I didn't think were relevant to the story of the church door ring I left out).
+Parts that I didn't think were relevant to the story of the church door ring I left out).

 I love such folklore and hope you enjoy reading about them as well.
 I think they add to the experience of visiting these places.

 Marteinshver hot spring - it is 80-100 degrees C hot!

-Seeing that this area is located next to the highly geothermal area of Geysir then there is geothermal activity in Haukadalsskógur forest.
+Seeing that this area is located next to the highly geothermal area of Geysir then there is a geothermal activity in the Haukadalsskógur forest.
 The best-known is the protected Marteinshver hot spring, which was used earlier for heating up water in a swimming pool for swimming lessons for the inhabitants in the neighbouring areas.

 Now a spa has been built, which uses the geothermal heat from the hot spring in Laugarvatn.
 It is called Fontana and deserves a visit if you want to be spoiled.